-Based on the shift times provided for the staffing as shown in Table G1.4-6, there would be overlap among employees from different shifts arriving and departing the site.
+Based on the shift times provided for the staffing as shown in Table G1.4-5, there would be overlap among employees from different shifts arriving and departing the site.
 There are several overlapping shifts throughout the day, with the largest number of inbound and outbound employee trips during midday.
 A portion of the day and graveyard shifts staffing estimates would apply to the AM and PM peak hour analyses.
-Due to the staggered arrival and departure times within the shifts, only 69 of the 250 day-shift employees would arrive during the AM peak hour.
+Due to the staggered arrival and departure times within the shifts, only 69 of the 250 day shift employees would arrive during the AM peak hour.
 The overlap of shifts would also result in 11 departures during the AM peak hour.
 During the PM peak hour, 57 employees are forecast to depart, with no arrivals forecast.
 Because each employee is assumed to arrive or depart in a single-occupancy vehicle, forecast auto volumes match the employee arrival and departure activity.
-The amount of freight traffic to and from the OMF South site is anticipated to be minimal, particularly during the AM and PM peak hours, because deliveries would primarily occur during off-peak hours.
-Therefore, freight traffic was not factored into the analysis.
-Auto volumes for the build alternatives during the 2042 AM and PM peak hours are shown in Table G1.4-8.
+Auto volumes for the build alternatives during the 2042 AM and PM peak hours are shown in Table G1.4-7.

-Table G1.4-8Forecast Auto Volumes for the Build Alternatives2042 AM and PM Peak Hours
+Table G1.4-7 Forecast Auto Volumes for the Build Alternatives 2042

+AM and PM Peak Hours